fponticelli/tempots/apps/docs/pages/how-it-works.md

 type Clear = (removeTree: boolean) =&gt; void
 ```

-The `Renderable` function is called with a `DOMContext` object that provides access to the DOM and other utilities.
-The `Renderable` function returns a `Clear` function that can be used to remove the rendered template from the DOM.
+The `Renderable` function takes a `DOMContext` object, which provides access to the DOM and other utilities.
+The function returns a `Clear` function that removes the rendered template from the DOM.

-This simple signature allows for a lot of flexibility and it is quite easy to reason about.
-Let's take the `Fragment` component as an example.
-The `Fragment` component is a special component that can have multiple children but dones't contribute anything to the DOM by itself.
-It is used to group multiple renderables together.
-Here is the implementation:
+This simple signature offers flexibility and ease of use.
+For instance, consider the `Fragment` component, which can have multiple children but doesn’t contribute to the DOM itself.
+It’s used to group multiple renderables together.
+Here’s its implementation:

 ```ts
 export const Fragment =